harrisonahn/FiniteStateMachine/README.md

 # FiniteStateMachine
-The finite state machine takes bits one by one from an input string from most significant bit to least significant bit, with the final state returning a value that corresponds to the modulus of the input binary string.
+The Finite State Machine (FSM) processes bits one by one from the most significant bit to the least significant bit, while transitioning through states based on the input.
+The final state returns a value that corresponds to the remainder of the input binary number divided by 3.

+## Prerequisites
+- Node.js
+- npm
+- TypeScript
+- Jest

+## Running the project
+npx ts-node src/main.ts

+## Running the tests
+npm test